This post may contain affiliate links. Please read our disclosure policy.

 Amongst the ever-growing plethora of diets in today’s modern world, the vegetarian diet is possibly the most commonly understood.
 Though, there are a few variations, the main characteristic of vegetarianism is the absence of meat.
 With the vegetarian diet based on dairy, eggs, and plants, the overarching philosophy is that no animal is killed for food to be obtained.
 Dairy and eggs are acceptable in a vegetarian diet because no animal is directly killed in those agricultural industries.

-Vegetarianism has been around for centuries, with roots both in Western and Eastern traditions.
-For example, Buddhist and Hindu scriptures promote the practice of non-violence against all living beings while, in Ancient Greek, prophets believed eating meat prohibited spiritual growth.
+Vegetarianism has been around for centuries, with roots in both Western and Eastern traditions.
+For example, Buddhist and Hindu scriptures promote the practice of non-violence against all living beings while, in Ancient Greece, prophets believed eating meat prohibited spiritual growth.

 More modern Western beliefs have people turning to vegetarianism to reduce their personal impact on the environment.
 It has been proven that animal agriculture is one of the largest contributors to carbon emissions and the overall climate crisis.
 Therefore, choosing not to eat meat will reduce an individual’s carbon footprint significantly.